consinhu/info_p3/README.md

 <img src="https://comminfo.rutgers.edu/themes/custom/comminfo/logo.svg">

-*Disclaimer: Everything in this repository was for academic purposes.
+*Disclaimer: Everything in this repository was for academic purposes only.
 None of the details such as company information or executive positions are real*

 **Background**